Seattle Seahawks: Jarvis Landry Should Be An Offseason Target [Opinion]

 At just 24 years of age, it is time for Landry to begin looking into joining a team that he can compete for a Super Bowl with.
 Miami cannot offer him that at this point in time, but the Seahawks are one of the NFL’s best teams on both sides of the football.
 Signing with the Seahawks would give Landry a star quarterback to work with and would give him a chance for a championship.

-Expect to see the Seahawks be active this coming offseason.
+Expect to see the Seahawks active this coming offseason.
 Landry may not end up being a free agency target, but they certainly should pursue him.

 [Featured Image by Winslow Townson/AP Images for Panini]